aimhubio/aim/docs/source/guides/integrations/basic_aim_xgboost.md

 ```

 During the training process, you can start another terminal, in the same directory, start aim up, you can observe the information in real time.

-The complete mnist example based on XGboost + Aim can be viewed: [Integration_xgboost](During the training process, you can start another terminal, in the same directory, start aim up, you can observe the information in real time.)